 I love everything about the counties I serve: Washington, Montgomery, Frederick and Carroll.
 But it is Frederick, its rich history, avant-garde spirit and growing diversity that tugs at my heart.
 There's such an overwhelming sense of welcome, gracious hospitality and history (the Civil War Medicine Museum, Barbara Fritchie House, Rose Hill Manor, Schifferstadt Museum, Weinberg Center for the Arts).

 Over the course of my life I've lived in New York, New Jersey, Puerto Rico and Maryland.
-Having moved 10 times in seven years, real estate became a natural fit!
-It was when I worked with a broker on Long Island's south fork that the real estate bug bit.
-Though it has been more than 20 years since I left the shores of Long Island's East End, I am and always will be an "island girl at heart".
+Having moved 10 times in seven years, real estate was a natural fit!
+But, it wasn't until I worked with a broker on Long Island's south fork that the real estate bug bit.
+Though more than 20 years since I left the shores of Long Island's East End, I am and always will be an "island girl at heart".